HL7-DaVinci/CDS-Library/CQLCookbook.md

 ## Overview
-As described in [Ruleset Development 101](https://confluence.mitre.org/pages/editpage.action?pageId=200598742), DRLS invovles the prepopulation of clinical questionnaires from a patient's electronic health record (EHR).
+As described in the Ruleset Development 101 document, DRLS invovles the prepopulation of clinical questionnaires from a patient's electronic health record (EHR).
 This prepopulation is done by means of a clinical quality language (CQL) file that fethches FHIR resources form the EHR.

 ## Contents
 Every ruleset within the CDS-Library repo will contain at least one CQL prepopulation file.
 These CQL files tend to follow the same generic format.
 The instructions below will provide: